 Equity release can provide you with a large sum of money to spend while enabling you to continue living in your home.

-It can be particularly useful for covering large expenses later in life, such as long-term care.
 However, there are downsides to accessing the value of your home in this way.

 An equity release provider will provide you with either a lump sum or an income in exchange for part of the value of your home.